 Our Llama Herd consisting of Woolly, Suri and Spotty Llamas also known as Appaloosa

 Our foundation herd came initially from Paul Rose of Roseland Llamas, a specialist UK breeder and importer of woolly llamas.
 Since then we have added more new bloodlines and llama genetics from Europe , South America , North America and Canada.
 Rossi and Benito came from two camelid breeders in Switzerland, both of whom carefully select and import top quality llamas and alpacas from South America and Europe.
 Our Italian Llamas de Oro are bred by one of the top Italian Camelid judges, who selectively breeds for unrivalled conformation, fine fleece, and exemplary temperament as he uses his llamas extensively in animal assisted therapy as well as for commercial trekking in the tourist industry.
-Many of our llamas have come from Llamas del Sur in Chile, and these animals in particular have very steady temperaments and calm personalities, especially those with Argentine bloodlines.Most recently we have brought in another exciting importation of Argentine and suri llamas from Canada and the USA and we are looking forward to seeing their influence in our herd.
+Many of our llamas have come from Llamas del Sur in Chile, and these animals in particular have very steady temperaments and calm personalities, especially those with Argentine bloodlines.More recently we brought in another exciting importation of Argentine and suri llamas from Canada and the USA and we are really enjoying seeing their influence in our herd.